isbeorn/nina.docs/docs/advanced/autofocus.md

 ## Overview

 Proper focusing is a critical part of astro-imaging.
 Poor focus will yield softer images and lower SNR.
 As such it is common for imagers to focus with precision tools such as a Bahtinov mask prior to imaging.
-However, most optical assemblies will suffer from focus shift throughout the night, whether it be because of temperature shift or other causes.
-Additionally, the popularity of monochrome sensor with narrowband or broadband filters has led to the need to refocus between filters, due to slight focus shifts.
+However, most optical assemblies will suffer from focus shift throughout the night whether it be because of temperature shift or other causes.
+Additionally, the popularity of monochrome sensors used together with narrowband or broadband filters has led to the need to refocus between filters, due to the slight focus shifts introduced.
 There is therefore a need for automated focusing procedures which can run at the beginning of a sequence, but also throughout the night.

 ## Requirements